8ta4/pun/DONTREADME.md

 Specifically, it's the percentage of Americans 10 years or older who know the most frequently used meaning of each phrase.

 - "Americans" pins it to a clear population, avoiding wishy-washy concepts like "native speakers" that are open to interpretation.
+Plus, for doing all that phonetic substitution stuff later, phonetic resources are easier to find for American English compared to, say, British English.

 - "10 years or older" filters out babies, making it easier to sanity-check the model output, as super common words should hit near 100%.